Bullbotbam/talent_finder/README.md

   - [Tests](#tests)
   - [Links](#links)
   ## Description
-   A CLI Application that will help track team members more efficiently.
+   This CLI Application that will help track team members more efficiently.
 The database 'talent' in this Talent Finder Application houses a wealth of information and demonstrates the flexibility of JavaScript and MySQL.
   ## Installation
    To use this app you must install [Node.js](https://nodejs.org/en/).
-Once you have Node.js installed, then install Node Package Manager(npm).
+Once you have Node.js installed, then install Node Package Manager(npm) with a few very helpful dependencies [Inquirer](https://www.npmjs.com/package/inquirer), [MySQL2](https://www.npmjs.com/package/mysql2), [console.table](https://www.npmjs.com/package/console.table) and for sparkle [figlet](https://www.npmjs.com/package/figlet).

 first...